AutomationD/wimaging/doc/wimaging.md

 ### Adding extras, drivers and boot files
 1. Create a copy of `./install/directory.template` in `./install/`.
 Name it after the OS name found in `Config.ps1`.
-2. Repeat for each os
+2. Repeat for each OS
 2. The template for Windows PE is already prepared; but still check whatever it need changes
-5. Copy boot files from `./sources/<os>/boot/*` do `boot/`.
-These will later be download by foreman-proxy.
+5. Copy boot files from `./sources/<os>/boot/*` to `boot/`.
+These will later be downloaded by foreman-proxy.
 6. Copy `winpe.wim` from WAIK to `./sources/windows-pe-x64/`

 ## III.
 Prepare `install.wim` and `boot.wim`
 Start `./run-wimaging-shell.cmd`.
 From the menu, select the configuration for the session.